Data Analytics Bootcamp

 3. Adding Elements

-• Dropping items on the left/right edge → horizontal arrangement.
+• Drop on left/right edge → horizontal alignment

-• Dropping items on the top/bottom edge → vertical arrangement.
+• Drop on top/bottom edge → vertical alignment

 5. Fitting Visualizations